 - Evaluating breast implants for leaks or ruptures

-Breast MRI should be taken of both breasts except for women with a history of mastectomy, or when the MRI is performed specifically to further evaluate or follow findings in one breast.
-MRI findings should be correlated with clinical history, physical examination results, and the results of mammography, and any other prior breast imaging.
-Your doctor can review these pictures on a monitor, film or a CD.
+Breast MRI images should be taken of both breasts, except for women with a history of mastectomy, or when the MRI is performed specifically to further evaluate or follow findings in one breast.
+MRI findings should be correlated with clinical history, physical examination results, and the results of mammography and any other prior breast imaging.

-Image-Guided Biopsy – At the Miami Valley Hospital Breast Center, if a breast imaging exam shows an area that needs to be biopsied, an image-guided needle biopsy is performed.
-During the image-guided biopsy, a needle is used to obtain a sample of the area in question.
+Image-Guided Biopsy – At Atrium Medical Center, if a breast imaging exam shows an area that needs to be biopsied, an image-guided biopsy is performed.
+A needle or similar device is used to obtain a sample of the area in question.
+Ultrasound, MRI or stereotactic guidance may be used to help your physician precisely locate the area to be biopsied.
 The incision is about a half-inch long.
-The tissue obtained with the needle is sent to the Pathology Lab for analysis.
+The tissue obtained with the needle is sent to the pathology lab for analysis.

-Open Surgical Biopsy – An open surgical biopsy is usually done as a same-day procedure in an operating room at Miami Valley Hospital.
+Open Surgical Biopsy – An open surgical biopsy is usually done as a same-day procedure in an operating room.
 The tissue of the area in question, as well as some adjacent tissue, is surgically removed.
-The incision is usually a little larger.
+The incision is usually a little larger than for an image-guided biopsy.
 The tissue obtained is sent to the pathology lab for analysis.

 In both biopsies, the results are available to your physician usually within 72 hours.

-- Miami Valley Hospital – Berry’s Women’s Center
+- Miami Valley Hospital – Berry Women’s Center

 - Miami Valley Hospital South